 Make

-This page is to document my efforts to redress the longstanding imbalance in my learning through the psychomotor domain.
+This page is to document my efforts to redress the longstanding imbalance in my HHH as I intentionally focus on learning through the psychomotor domain.
 I have been fortunate to have been welcomed into the learning community at SW9 at BCIT where I have had opportunity, support, and encouragement to make progress in this regard.

 I have very much enjoyed my learning so far.
 Becoming a novice once again has afforded me opportunity to consider and re-consider my own teaching practices.
 I’ll keep at it and record some of my learning here as I do.